Miyari Nemoto

 Miyari Nemoto (根本 京里, Nemoto Miyari) is a Japanese voice actress from Ibaraki Prefecture, affiliated with Aoni Production.
-She starred as Sazanka in In the Heart of Kunoichi Tsubaki and Nodoka Takahata in Alice Gear Aegis Expansion.
+She starred as Sazanka in In the Heart of Kunoichi Tsubaki, Nodoka Takahata in Alice Gear Aegis Expansion and Ruri Tanigawa in Ruri Rocks.

 Biography

 Miyari Nemoto, a native of Ibaraki Prefecture, was born on 22 May.

 Her father made several VHS recordings of anime and movies for her to watch, and she developed an admiration of Kekkaishi character Tokine Yukimura to the point of growing long hair.
 She wanted to be an animator or voice actress when she was in high school, but she didn't have good drawing skills and "thought there was no way to become [the latter]", so she decided to become a kindergarten teacher.
 After moving to Tokyo to attend university, she later reconsidered voice acting after receiving encouragement from a lecturer at that university, and she attended Tohokushinsha Eizo Techno Academia Department of Voice Acting in parallel with her university.

 In 2019, she worked as the Tuesday personality for Maji!
 Anirabu.
 Her anime debut was in GeGeGe no Kitarō.
 In September 2022, she was cast in her first main role as Sazanka in In the Heart of Kunoichi Tsubaki; although she was initially anxious and considered early retirement if she was unsatisfied with her roles, she reconsidered after being cast in the role.
 In 2023, she starred as Nodoka Takahata in Alice Gear Aegis Expansion; she later recalled in a 2024 interview that when she was acting as Nodoka, she couldn't tell the difference between herself and the character.
 In 2024, it was announced that she would appear in Sakamoto Days as Piisuke.

 Her hobbies are running and nail art, and her special skills are electric bass and skiing.
 She practices judo and is a shodan in the sport.